-Walk the streets of Old Town, a UNESCO World Heritage site, which dates back to the 13th century and is divided into upper and lower town sections.
+One of the best things to do in Tallinn is to walk the streets of Old Town, a UNESCO World Heritage site, which dates back to the 13th century and is divided into upper and lower town sections.

 In the lower town, view the long, limestone wall that was originally over two miles long with eight gates and 46 towers.
 Climb the tower for a view over land and sea, and walk on the city wall.

 Visit the oldest continuously operating pharmacy in Europe, opened in 1422, and operated by 10 generations of the same family.
 This historic site on the Town Square is still in operation as a modern pharmacy.
 A side room offers displays of apothecary glass and instruments dating back to the 17th century.

 Walk up to Toompea Hill as the upper town is known, where you’ll find the onion-domed Russian Orthodox St. Alexander Nevsky Cathedral and the Gothic St. Mary’s Cathedral.

 Pause for a lunch of typical Estonian fare, including pickled vegetables, smoked fish, hearty black rye bread and Estonian beer, at one of the many restaurants in Old Town.

 5: Catch Seals at Play on an Adventure to Tallinn, Estonia’s North Coast